lutz1nger/cs50p-notes-and-solutions/lecture-0-functions-variables/notes-0.md

 + in general, parameters are only valid in the SCOPE of the def function.
 + value returned by the function is called **RETURN VALUE**
 + the RETURN VALUE is optional
-+ global variables can be changed inside a def function by use of the prefix 'global', e.g.:
++ global variables can be changed inside a def function by use of the prefix "global", e.g.:
 ```python
 x = 2
 def multiple(y):